Updated: Aug 29, 2021

 One can then, knowing Jesus had just said God created two sexes in Man for the purpose of creating children, assume a bad marriage, where one or both have hearts that refuse to have sexual intercourse, means the allowance by Moses.
 It would be for arranged couplings where a mismatch meant two who would not produce children.
 Divorce is then necessary for adults to fulfill their reproductive purpose in life.

 There is evidence in Genesis that supports this concept, in an unspoken manner.
 Three times Abram traveled with Sarai, when Abram introduced Sarai as his father’s daughter, leading important men to think that meant Abram traveled with his sister.
-Because of Sarai’s beauty (she was sexually arousing to men), three important men planned to take Sarai as their wife.
+Because of Sarai’s beauty (she was sexually arousing to men), three important men each planned to take Sarai as his wife.
 They did not plan to have a marriage ceremony.
 They planned to have sex with her and get her pregnant.
-Because Abram and Sarai had no children (so none traveled with them), Sarai’s purpose was seen as unfulfilled.
+Because Abram and Sarai had no children (so none traveled with them), Sarai’s purpose as a female was seen as unfulfilled.

 Since Abram and Sarai had no children together (at those three points in time), their contract together meant they could go their separate ways ‘legally’.
 Abram loved Sarai so much, he would allow another man to test the possibility that Abram was the impotent one of the two.
-However, each time someone urged Abram to speak up and say Sarai was indeed his wife, but barren.
+However, each time a man planned to take Sarai as his wife, someone urged Abram to speak up and say Sarai was indeed his wife, but barren.

 Abram would follow that advice each time, causing the important men to apologize and back away from their marriage plans.
 This was how Abram was given Hagar to be Sarai’s handmaiden and bear Abram’s first son, Ishmael.